mrciolino/wiki-backup/locations.md

 ## World: Dragon World

-The Dragon World was visited by thr party after Spoops Elira first traveled there through the Well if Many Worlds to escape attack by Selune.
+The Dragon World was visited by thr party after Spoops and [Elira](/characters/elira) first reached this world by traveling through Spoops' [Well-Of-Many-Worlds](/items/Well-Of-Many-Worlds) to escape attack by Selune.
 It is ruled by Faaspraanaam and populated by half dragon people.

 - [🌐 Visit the Dragon World *Accessed via Spoops' Well of Many Worlds.*](/locations/dragon-world) {.links-list}